ROHMUSDC/LAPIS-16bit-Microcontrollers/README.md

 # LAPIS Semiconductor: 16 Bit Microcontroller General Repository Page
 ![alt text](http://www.lapis-semi.com/en/semicon/miconlp/images/hp-mcu_title_en@2x.gif "LAPIS LPMCU Banner")

-* Description:  This repository will be used to post information about Lapis's 16 bit Microcontroller line.
+* Description:  This repository will be used to post information about LAPIS Semiconductor's 16 bit Microcontroller line.
 As sample projects are developed for the 16bit MCU Lineup, this page will be updated with links to those projects
 * Developer: USDC Applications Engineering Team, ROHM Semiconductor
 * Repository Generated: February 2016